Filing Taxes Abroad as U.S. Expats and Entrepreneurs

 Who is Eligible for the Foreign Earned Income Excusion (FEIE)

-• Physical Presence Test: You spend at least 330 days in a foreign country during any 12-month period.
+• Spend at least 330 days outside the U.S. in a 12-month period

 What is the Foreign Tax Credit (FTC)?